z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/ecn/README.md

 	2. Update the ethernet destination address with the address of the next hop.
 	3. Update the ethernet source address with the address of the switch.
 	4. Decrement the TTL.
-5. An egress control block that checks the ECN and `enq_qdepth` and sets the ipv4.ecn.
+5. An egress control block that checks the ECN and `standard_metadata.enq_qdepth` and sets the ipv4.ecn.
 6. A deparser that selects the order in which fields inserted into the outgoing packet.